 Lake Texoma receives the Red River's flow from the western Oklahoma and Texas panhandle drainage - the Red River carries elevated salinity from natural salt formations in its headwaters, and Lake Texoma has higher dissolved solids and salinity than most Texas freshwater reservoirs as a result.
 This elevated salinity in Texoma is not at coastal seawater levels, but it is higher than typical inland lake water and may affect the longevity of some standard freshwater hardware specifications over long service periods.
 Shore Protect Team uses higher-grade hardware on Lake Texoma dock and retaining wall systems to account for the lake's above-average dissolved mineral content.

 Send Shore Protect Team your Lake Texoma property location in Grayson or Cooke County and photos of your shoreline erosion, dock, and retaining wall.
-We assess the Corps permit requirements and wave conditions for your specific location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Lake Texoma waterfront project.